theforeman/staypuft/doc/orchestration.md

 There is a `Hostgroup::OrderedDeploy` action which takes array of `Hostgroup`s as input and deploys (provisions and configures) all its `Host`s.
 This combined with the assumptions should serve as an implementation of the magic Deploy button.

-There is also `Deployment::Deploy` action mock which wraps `Hostgroup::OrderedDeploy` further allowing to provide just `Staypuft::Deployment` object to the action.
+There is also `Deployment::Deploy` action which wraps `Hostgroup::OrderedDeploy` further allowing to provide just `Staypuft::Deployment` object to the action.

-_For now, tested just in my environment.
-Opening PR for comments and suggestions._

 ### Order of actions